oofavor/mangalib-native/README.md

 `pleaseHireMe(remote)(pls).then(result => console.error('you will make more money'))`

 ## Known bugs
-- Project uses react-native-largelist so because of hypersensitivity users can encounter accident presses
 - [Mangalib](https://mangalib.me/) API is hidden behind their SSR so this project uses [remanga](https://remanga.org/) api which lacks in some areas (notifications, title details such as the author and the artist)
-- Loading the app takes a lot of time, and it's not just React Native performance, api calls resolve only after ~30sec after app loaded
-- When navigating from TitleScreen back there's is a glitch happens which flicks the image